-Application Assessment
+3.1 Application Assessment

 The Passenger Services Department will assess your application.
-The team aims to let you know the outcome of their assessment within 4 weeks of the date they receive your application.
-In circumstances where additional information is required from other professionals then the assessment process may exceed 4 weeks.
+The team aims to let you know the outcome of their assessment within 20 working days of the date they receive your application.
+In circumstances where additional information is required from other professionals then the assessment process may exceed 20 working days.
 If your application is successful, then consideration will be given as to what type of travel assistance will be offered.